veg/hyphy-tutorials/selection/README.md

 The `R` parameter denotes the global &omega; ratio and is the object of this analysis.

-Running alignment-wide tests for episodic diversification (BUSTED).
+Run alignment-wide tests for episodic diversification (BUSTED).
 ------------------------------------------------------------------

 >BUSTED is a method we are currently preparing for publication.
 It has been extensively tested and shows better power and accuracy than either ["branch-site" models in PAML](http://mbe.oxfordjournals.org/content/24/5/1219.short), or the ["covarion" style models](http://mbe.oxfordjournals.org/content/early/2013/10/16/molbev.mst198)